 The Burma Ruby today has become a collectible and an antique asset that is passed on from one generation to another.

-5 Important Facts About Burmese Ruby Gemstones:
+5 Important Things You Should Know About Burmese Ruby Gemstones:

 1. The color of Burmese Ruby stones depends on two factors:

-The finest Burmese ruby stone possesses a red to slightly purplish red hue, with vivid saturation and medium dark tone.
+The finest Burmese ruby stone possesses a red to slightly purplish red hue, with vivid saturation and medium-dark tone.

 The first factor is a combination of the slightly bluish-red body color of the gemstone and the “purer” red fluorescent emission, which work together to give the gemstone its high-intensity color.

-The second is the presence of “silk”–tiny inclusions scatter light onto “facets that would otherwise be extinct,” giving the color a softness and greater dispersion across the gem’s face.
+The second is the presence of “silk”–tiny inclusions scatter light onto “facets that would otherwise be extinct,” giving the color softness and greater dispersion across the gem’s face.

 The particular combination of “fine color” and the face table material puts Burmese rubies at the top.